Smylic/test/README.md

-Read me again and again
+Read me again and again.
+And one more time.